skolmer/es2015-i18n-tag/README.md

 i18nConfig({
     locales: 'de-DE',
+    group: 'my-lib', // Optional, can be used to avoid configuration overrides.
+This is recommended for libraries!
     translations: {
         "Hello ${0}, you have ${1} in your bank account.": "Hallo ${0}, Sie haben ${1} auf Ihrem Bankkonto."
     },